Derek Shepherd: Reception

-With the show concluding its second season, Robert Bianco of USA Today said that Emmy voters could consider him because of the "seemingly effortless way he humanizes Derek's 'dreamy' appeal with ego and vanity".
-In the third season, Alan Sepinwall of The Star-Ledger wrote that "the attempt to give the moral high ground back to McDreamy was bad.
-Dude, whatever happened in New York ceased to count in any kind of grievance tally once you agreed to take Addison back and give things another try.
-You're the dick who cheated on her, you're the one who knew that she found the panties, and still you act like her getting back together with Mark justifies what you did?
-Wow.
-I didn't think it was possible for me to dislike anyone on this show more than Meredith, but congratulations, big guy."
+At the end of Season 2, Robert Bianco of USA Today suggested that Dempsey could be considered for an Emmy due to the "seemingly effortless way he humanizes Derek's 'dreamy' appeal with ego and vanity."
+However, Alan Sepinwall of The Star-Ledger was more critical of Derek in Season 3, particularly regarding his moral contradictions.
+Sepinwall wrote: "The attempt to give the moral high ground back to McDreamy was bad.
+Dude, whatever happened in New York ceased to count once you agreed to take Addison back.
+You're the one who cheated on her, and still you act like her getting back together with Mark justifies what you did?"

-Debbie Chang of BuddyTV noted the character's immaturity in the fourth season, saying: "The only character who did not make me love him was Derek Shepherd (Patrick Dempsey).
-How this character is still Shonda's golden child is beyond me.
-Yes, we get it.
-He's tormented by his love for Meredith, but that does not give him the right to lash out at her when his clinical trial patients are dying.
-If things don't go absolutely the way he wants them to, then he refuses to cooperate.
-How immature can this man possibly be?
-No amount of heavily styled hair or blue-blue-blue eyes is going to make me warm up to him unless he admits to being the needy, desperate one in the relationship."
+In Season 4, Debbie Chang of BuddyTV commented on Derek's immaturity, noting: "The only character who did not make me love him was Derek Shepherd.
+Yes, his love for Meredith torments him, but that does not give him the right to lash out at her when his clinical trial patients are dying.
+If things don't go absolutely the way he wants, then he refuses to cooperate.
+How immature can this man possibly be?"

-Entertainment Weekly placed Shepherd in its list of the "30 Great TV Doctors and Nurses".
-The character was also listed in Wetpaint's "10 Hottest Male Doctors on TV" and in BuzzFeed's "16 Hottest Doctors On Television".
-His relationship with Meredith was included in TV Guides list of "The Best TV Couples of All Time".
+Entertainment Weekly placed Derek in its list of the "30 Great TV Doctors and Nurses."
+He was also featured in Wetpaint's "10 Hottest Male Doctors on TV" and BuzzFeed's "16 Hottest Doctors On Television."
+His iconic relationship with Meredith Grey (Ellen Pompeo) was named one of TV Guide's "Best TV Couples of All Time."

-Victor Balta of Today listed Shepherd and Sloan's friendship in its "TV's best bromances".
-He called them "the most exciting couple on Grey’s," explaining "they’ve demonstrated an easy chemistry that makes for some of the great comic relief around Seattle Grace Hospital with their banter, sage wisdom on each other’s lives, and locker room-style teasing."
-Their bromance was furthermore included in lists by About.com, BuddyTV, Cosmopolitan, Wetpaint.
-However, following the announcement of Dane's upcoming departure from the show, Mark Perigard of the Boston Herald felt he and Derek "never clicked like you’d expect friends would.
-Any scene they had together ranged from uncomfortable to forced."
+Derek's friendship with Mark Sloan (Eric Dane) was also acclaimed, with Victor Balta of Today listing their bond in the "TV's Best Bromances."
+He described them as "the most exciting couple on Grey's," thanks to their "easy chemistry" and their ability to deliver "great comic relief" with their banter and wisdom.
+Their bromance was also included in various lists by About.com, BuddyTV, Cosmopolitan, Wetpaint.
+However, following the announcement of Dane's upcoming departure from the show, Mark Perigard of the Boston Herald disagreed, stating that Derek and Mark "never clicked like you'd expect friends would," calling their scenes together "uncomfortable" and "forced".